-I’m a four-year-old golden retriever that was rescued upon arriving at a meat market in Seoul, South Korea in July 2018.
+I’m a four-year-old golden retriever that was rescued from bad conditions in Seoul, South Korea in July 2018.
 The Rescue A Golden of Arizona (RAG) satellite team and my new family residing in Sincuidados saved me.
-Yes, it’s hard to believe in parts of the world, they eat dogs.
-I’m told golden retrievers are the tastiest ones.
-BOL!
-(Bark Out Loud)

-I feel so bad for the ones that didn’t make it.
+I feel so bad for the ones that couldn't join me on my journey.

 All I can remember is being fed with a lot of other dogs.
 They would throw buckets of slop over the fence, and we would all have to fight for the food and eat as fast as we could.
 This was to fatten us up for the market.
 It’s unfortunate.
 I can’t share anything prior to July 2018 because I have no memory prior to being caged.
 I can only share my experience from then on.

 It’s hard to believe it’s been over two years since they rescued me from South Korea.
 What an incredible journey it’s been – from living at the intake center in Seoul for 30 days and receiving all the vet care, vaccines, etc. needed to prepare me for my journey to the U.S. The flight from Seoul to LAX with Ben (another golden rescued at the same time) is one for the ages.
 I miss him.

 Once we arrived at LAX, the RAG transport team picked us up and we parted ways with the chaperone that made the flight with us.
 We were on the flight for so long, 13.5 hours and in our cages for three more hours.
 We both had a few accidents.
 The transport team immediately drove us to a dog washing station to clean us up before the drive to my new forever home in Sincuidados.